-Counterpart is a service of Women’s Health Victoria that connects, supports, and informs women with a breast or a gynaecological cancer to live well.
+Counterpart is a service of Women’s Health Victoria that connects, supports, and informs women with cancer to live well.

-Counterpart (formerly BreaCan) is a community-based, supportive care service that complements the medical system and other cancer support services.
-Our highly-trained and professional Peer Support Volunteers have lived experiences of breast or a gynaecological cancer and can provide unique understanding and support.
+Counterpart is a community-based, supportive care service that complements the medical system and other cancer support services.
+Our highly-trained and professional Peer Support Volunteers have lived experiences of cancer and can provide unique understanding and support.
 We also help women find reliable, evidenced-based information that is tailored to their individual issues and needs to assist them in making informed decisions for themselves.

 Our services are confidential and provided at no cost to the service user.

-Acknowledge Difference – We recognise that every person’s experience of breast or gynaecological cancer is different and must be seen in the broader context of their lives.
+Acknowledge Difference – We recognise that every person’s experience of cancer is different and must be seen in the broader context of their lives.

 Welcoming Environment – We provide a welcoming, accessible and safe environment.

 Encourage Participation – We actively encourage people to participate in the development and operation of the service.

 Empower People – We are committed to enhancing people’s skills and capacity to make their own informed choices.

 Respect Privacy – We respect the privacy of people using our service.